The Gysin exact sequence for $S^1$-equivariant symplectic homology: Morse-Bott constructions

 \begin{proof} Applying the cone construction to each column of~\eqref{eq:fgh} we obtain the short exact sequence of short exact sequences of complexes

 The lines/columns in~\eqref{eq:big-grid} are obtained as homological long exact sequences associated to the horizontal/vertical short exact sequences in~\eqref{eq:cone-fgh}.
 Commutativity of the horizontal strips in~\eqref{eq:big-grid} follows from functoriality of the homological long exact sequence with respect to morphisms of short exact sequences of complexes.
-More precisely, for the first two horizontal strips in~\eqref{eq:big-grid} we use~\eqref{eq:cone-fgh}, and for the third horizontal strip in~\eqref{eq:big-grid} we use~\eqref{eq:fgh}. \end{proof}
+More precisely, for the first two horizontal strips in~\eqref{eq:big-grid} we use~\eqref{eq:cone-fgh}, and for the third horizontal strip in~\eqref{eq:big-grid} we use~\eqref{eq:fgh}.
+That the square under consideration is anti-commutative is a consequence of the identity $\p_{B'[1]}=-\p_{B'}$. \end{proof}

+In the next Lemma we interpret the homology long exact sequence of a cone as a Gysin long exact sequence arising from a spectral sequence supported on two lines.
+This fact is certainly folk knowledge, but we were unable to find a suitable reference.
+One can view it as an algebraic reformulation of Thom's interpretation of the Gysin sequence in~\cite{Thom} (see also~\cite[p.~1192]{Malm}).